dispersionlab/edis-performer-study/edis-README.md

 #### 1.2.1 sending your control data to max
 - send your control data in OSC format over UDP
-- please contact me as soon as possible if you are experiencing issues sending control data from your instrumental system OR you have issues with `instrument definer` (below) recognizing the data you are sending, such that I can help work out a solution.
+- ***`NOTE`***: please contact me as soon as possible if you are experiencing issues sending control data from your instrumental system OR you have issues with `instrument definer` (below) recognizing the data you are sending, such that I can help work out a solution.

 #### 1.2.2 instrument definer instructions
 -  [instrument definer](https://youtu.be/--z0qM8KyEU) (link to video instructions)
     1. locate `db.instrumentDefiner.maxpat` in the `edis-performer-study` folder and open the patch.
     1. verify that your control data is being sent to the correct UDP port (choose the port in the `instrument definer` patch)
     1. set the instrument name: this will be the name you choose from `session capture`
     1. set author name (optional)
     1. move through each of your control parameters
     1. depending on the amount of data you are sending at one time and/or the controllers/sensors you are using, `instrument definer` may slow down.
 If this is continually an issue, if possible, reduce the amount of data you are sending at one time - see video above.
 If this remains an issue, please contact me such that we can work out a solution.
     1. if possible, it is best to send each collection of parameters individually
     1. check through the dropdown menu that all relevant parameters are accounted for
     1. save
     1. now your instrument definition is ready for session capture

 ### 1.3 session capture
 - session capture is located in the database folder of the dispersion lab git repo and is called: `d.db.session.capture-mubu-buffer-v2.0.maxpat`